-Neurons and muscle cells are excitable cells such that these cell types can transition from a resting state to an excited state.
-The resting membrane potential of a cell is defined as the electrical potential difference across the plasma membrane when that cell is in a non-excited state.
+The resting membrane potential is the result of the movement of several different ion species through various ion channels and transporters (uniporters, cotransporters, and pumps) in the plasma membrane.
+These movements result in different electrostatic charges across the cell membrane.
+Neurons and muscle cells are excitable such that these cell types can transition from a resting state to an excited state.
+The resting membrane potential of a cell is defined as the electrical potential difference across the plasma membrane when the cell is in a non-excited state.
 Traditionally, the electrical potential difference across a cell membrane is expressed by its value inside the cell relative to the extracellular environment.
-Resting membrane potentials typically fall within the range of -70 to -80 mV, meaning that the intracellular environment of the cell at rest is 70 to 80 mV lower than the extracellular environment.

-There are a handful of crucial ions which contribute to the resting potential, with sodium (Na+) and potassium (K+) being especially noteworthy.
-Also significant are the various negatively charged intracellular proteins and organic phosphates that cannot cross the cell membrane.
+There are a handful of crucial ions which contribute to the resting potential, with sodium (Na+) and potassium (K+) providing a dominant influence.
+Various negatively charged intracellular proteins and organic phosphates that cannot cross the cell membrane are also contributory.
 To understand how the resting membrane potential gets generated and why its value is negative, it is crucial to have an understanding of equilibrium potentials, permeability, and ion pumps.

 For neurons, the firing of an action potential allows that cell to communicate with other cells via the release of various neurotransmitters.
 In muscle cells, the generation of an action potential causes the muscle to contract.

-For the vast majority of solutes, intracellular and extracellular concentrations are different.
-Because of this, there is often a driving force for the movement of solutes across the plasma membrane.
+For the vast majority of solutes, intracellular and extracellular concentrations differ.
+As a result, there is often a driving force for the movement of solutes across the plasma membrane.
 The direction of this driving force involves two components: the concentration gradient and the electrical gradient.
 Regarding the concentration gradient, a solute will move from an area where it is more concentrated to a separate area with a lower concentration.
 Regarding the electrical gradient, a charged solute will move from an area with a similar charge towards a separate area with an opposite charge.
 All solutes are affected by concentration gradients, but only charged solutes are affected by electrical gradients.

-ABsent any other forces, a solute that can cross the plasma membrane will do so until it reaches equilibrium.
-For a non-charged solute, equilibrium will take place when the concentration of that solute becomes equal on both sides of the membrane; this is because the concentration gradient is the only factor that produces a driving force for the movement of non-charged solutes.
+In the absence of other forces, a solute that can cross a membrane will do so until it reaches equilibrium.
+For a non-charged solute, equilibrium will take place when the concentration of that solute becomes equal on both sides of the membrane.
+In this case, the concentration gradient is the only factor that produces a driving force for the movement of non-charged solutes.
 However, for charged solutes, both the concentration and electrical gradients must be taken into account, as both influence the driving force.
 A charged solute is said to have achieved electrochemical equilibrium across the membrane when its concentration gradient is exactly equal and opposite that of its electrical gradient.
 It’s important to note that when this occurs, it does not mean that the concentrations for that solute will be the same on both sides of the membrane.
 During electrochemical equilibrium for a charged solute, there is usually still a concentration gradient, but an electrical gradient oriented in the opposite direction negates it.
 Under these conditions, the electrical gradient for a given charged solute serves as an electrical potential difference across the membrane.
 The value of this potential difference represents the equilibrium potential for that charged solute.

 Under physiological conditions, the ions contributing to the resting membrane potential rarely reach electrochemical equilibrium.
 One reason for this is that most ions cannot freely cross the cell membrane because it is not permeable to most ions.
 For instance, Na+ is a positively charged ion that has an intracellular concentration of 14 mM, an extracellular concentration of 140 mM, and an equilibrium potential value of +65 mV.
 This difference means that when the inside of the cell is 65 mV higher than the extracellular environment, Na+ will be in electrochemical equilibrium across the plasma membrane.
 Moreover, K+ is a positively charged ion that has an intracellular concentration of 120 mM, an extracellular concentration of 4 mM, and an equilibrium potential of -90 mV; this means that K+ will be in electrochemical equilibrium when the cell is 90 mV lower than the extracellular environment.

 In the resting state, the plasma membrane has slight permeability to both Na+ and K+.
-However, the permeability for K+ is much greater, which occurs because of the presence of K+ “leak” channels embedded in the plasma membrane, which allow K+ to diffuse out of the cell down its electrochemical gradient.
+However, the permeability for K+ is much greater due to the presence of K+ leak channels embedded in the plasma membrane, which allow K+ to diffuse out of the cell down its electrochemical gradient.
 Because of this enhanced permeability, K+ is close to electrochemical equilibrium, and the membrane potential is close to the K+ equilibrium potential of -90 mV.
-The cell membrane at rest has a very low permeability for Na+, which means Na+ is far from electrochemical equilibrium and the membrane potential is far from the Na+ equilibrium potential of +65 mV.
+The cell membrane at rest has a very low permeability to Na+, which means Na+ is far from electrochemical equilibrium and the membrane potential is far from the Na+ equilibrium potential of +65 mV.

 |||Wright SH, Generation of resting membrane potential.
 Advances in physiology education.
 2004 Dec; [PubMed PMID: 15545342]|